gkaf89/NCC-Trainings/docs/openmp/exercise-2.md

 !!!
 Note

-	Shared variables should be handled carefully; otherwise, it causes race conditions in the program.
+	Shared variables should be handled carefully; otherwise, they cause race conditions in the program.

 <figure markdown>
 ![](../figures/shared-white.png){align=center width=500}